fragilecat7/LearnCPlusPlus/README.md

 - Base class for `Chapter`, playing with fire, but it is keeping me warm!
 - Added `Book` header to help organize project better (headers: learn more)
 - added `README`
+- Very useful to play with `std::cin` and `std::cout`, better conceptual model, see $ amount output for piggybank coin counter

 Now back to the drill and review section :)